Top Ten Sidney Poitier Films

 Little Nikita is the first of two films that Sidney would, eventually, make with cult icon, River Phoenix (the other being Sneakers).
 Phoenix stars as Jeff Grant, an ordinary high school student who has made plans with his friends to join the Air Force after graduation.
 But, when FBI agent Roy Parmenter (Sidney) puts Jeff through a routine background check, he discovers something that even Jeff doesn't know.
 The boy’s parents may, in fact, be KGB sleeper agents.
 But, even that is not the most dangerous piece of information Roy has to tell Jeff.
 A rogue agent, known as Scuba, is currently hunting KGB sleeper agents.
 So, if what Roy suspects is true, Jeff and his family are in now in greater danger than anyone could have realized.
 Although Little Nikita’s plot can sometimes move a little too fast for its own good, it's still an enjoyable thriller with high-quality performances.
 River Phoenix, in particular, shows why he garnered such a loyal following at the time and even manages to steal a few scenes from Sidney.
 (Fans of Grey’s Anatomy, Boston Public or Eli Stone may, also, enjoy seeing the always memorable Loretta Devine in her appearance as Jeff’s principal and Roy’s love interest).

 Directed by Otto Preminger (of Carmen Jones fame) and co-staring the lovely Dorothy Dandridge, this haunting musical is based on the legendary American opera by George and Ira Gershwin (which itself was based on the novel, Porgy, by Dubose Heyward).
-The film features Sidney in a very rare musical role but, much like the similar Carmen Jones, most of the vocals in the film were dubbed by operatic professionals (Sidney’s were dubbed by Robert McFerrin).
-The sheer talent present in this film is staggering.
+The film features Sidney in a very rare musical role but, similar to Carmen Jones, most of the vocals in the film were dubbed by operatic professionals (Sidney’s were dubbed by Robert McFerrin).
+The sheer talent present in this movie is staggering.
 Along with Sidney and Dandridge, Pearl Bailey, Diahann Carroll and Sammy Davis, Jr. all make appearances in the film.
 Set in Charleston in the 1900’s, Porgy and Bess stars Dandridge as the titular Bess, a woman with a shady past trying to escape from an abusive relationship.
 Bess soon seems to find relief in the arms of the town “cripple”, Porgy (Sidney).
 However, the other townspeople disapprove of the relationship and with Bess’ former drug-dealer, Sportin’ Life (Davis, Jr.), still making his presence known, Porgy and Bess’ romance is, severely, threatened.
 So when Bess’ abusive ex-boyfriend, suddenly, reappears, it just might be the thing that ruins the lovers’ last chance at happiness.
 Considered by some to be an overlooked masterpiece, this dark musical is rarely seen today due to the Gershwin and Goldwyn estates’ claim of “dissatisfaction” with the finished film.
 The irony of this statement is that the Library of Congress, recently, chose to include Porgy and Bess in the National Film Registry as a “culturally, historically, or aesthetically significant” film.
 Between the differing opinions, I would tend to side with the Film Registry, but, hopefully, one day Porgy and Bess will be released to the general public, so that we may all get the chance to form our own opinions of this iconic musical.

 And if you would like to learn more about the groundbreaking Sidney Poitier, I recommend his two inspirational autobiographies, The Measure of A Man and Life Beyond Measure: Letters To My Great-Granddaughter.